Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

-\bneqn Q'_{\betaThatDiffMeans} = \underbrace{\bbeta^\top \Xt \bSigmaw \X \bbeta}_{BAL_1} + \ingray{c\,\sigsq_z} \Bigg( \ingray{n \kappa_z} + \ingray{2} \underbrace{\frobsq{\bSigmaw}}_{RAND} + \ingray{\frac{4}{\sigsq_z}} \underbrace{\bbeta^\top \Xt \bSigmaw^2 \X\bbeta}_{BAL_2} \Bigg)^{\half} \eneqn
+\bneqn Q'_{\betaThatDiffMeans} = \underbrace{\bbeta^\top \Xt \bSigmaw \X \bbeta}_{BAL_1} + \ingray{c\,\sigsq_z} \Bigg( \ingray{n \kappa_z} + \ingray{2} \underbrace{\frobsq{\bSigmaw}}_{RAND} + \ingray{\frac{4}{\sigsq_z}} \underbrace{\bbeta^\top \Xt \bSigmaw^2 \X\bbeta}_{BAL_2} \Bigg)^{\half}. \eneqn

-where the quantitites in grey are independent of the choice of design given the normal approximation.
+The quantities in grey are independent of the choice of design given the normal approximation.
 The $BAL$ terms measure observed imbalance.
-Over the range of possible $a_*$ values, the $BAL_1$ term ranges from $O(n)$ in the case of BCRD with down to $O(n^3 2^{-n})$, i.e. effectively zero, in the case of the deterministic minimal imbalance \citep[Section 3.3]{Kallus2018}.
-For BCRD, $BAL_2 = \frac{n}{n-1} BAL_1 = O(n)$.
+Over the range of possible $a_*$ values, the $BAL_1$ term ranges from $O(n)$ in the case of BCRD down to $O(n^3 2^{-n})$, i.e. effectively zero, in the case of the deterministic minimal imbalance \citep[Section 3.3]{Kallus2018}.

+For BCRD, $BAL_2 = n/(n-1) BAL_1 = O(n)$.
 We have the general upper bound $BAL_2 \leq n BAL_1$.
-The $RAND$ term measures randomness.
-Over the range of possible $a_*$ values, the $RAND$ term ranges from $\approx n$ in the case of BCRD all the way to $n^2$ in the case of the deterministic minimal imbalance.
-The tradeoff between imbalance and randomness is now clearly seen in the tail criterion.
-The inequality above is proven in Appendix~\ref{app:se_mse_multivariate_simple}.
+The $RAND$ term measures design randomness and over the range of possible $a_*$ values, the $RAND$ term ranges from $\approx n$ in the case of BCRD all the way to $n^2$ in the case of the deterministic minimal imbalance.
+The tradeoff between imbalance and randomness is now clearly seen in tail criterion $Q'$.